 The trail leaves from the upper end of the parking area on a obvious path.
 At the outset the path climbs slightly but it soon moderates.
 Along the route there are dozens of dirt mounds you’ll have to climb up and down.
 They cover the stretch of road from the trailhead to the creek crossing and after a long hike, they are the last thing you wand to have to climb up and down on your way back.

 Back on the logging road, cross the creek amidst a tangle of fallen trees and resume the hike on the other side.
 Stay with the logging road for the next 0.4 of a mile until reaching an open area in the woods.
-At this point the road makes a sharp right, make the right and head down toward Tannasse Creek.
+At this point the road continues straight and begins to climb.
+This is not the way!
+You want to make a sharp right and head down toward Tannasse Creek.
 The route is going to be a lot more overgrown and rugged at this point but just stay parallel to the creek as best you can.
 One mile from the crossing of the creek below Horseshoe Falls (0.6 from the open area) you will come to a tributary crossing.
-Cross the trib and continue following the overgrown trail for another 0.4 miles to this point 35.23590, -82.95314.
-At this point a trail will head to the left.
+Cross the trib, angle downstream toward Tanassee Creek and climb up the embankment on the other side.
+If you go up and slightly right you will end up on an old segment of road.
+Follow this road and a narrow, overgrown trail for another 0.4 miles to this point 35.23590, -82.95314.
+At this point a trail will head to the left (but the intersection is covered in downfall).
 If you miss this trail you will end up with a considerably harder hike with creek crossings and thick bushwhacking.

 If you made the left you will end up on a logging grade that leads to the creek where you will find Lower Cavern Falls and Cavern Falls.
-Once you cross the creek on the grade continue past the dense area of rhodos until the woods open up.
-At this point, head up the hill through the mostly open woods.
+After the ordeal getting to this old road, this part of the hike is pleasant enough.
+Once you cross the creek on the grade continue past the dense area of rhodos until the woods open up on the left.
+There was a worn section of the hill where you want to start climbing.
+Head up the hill through the mostly open woods.
 There is no trail at this juncture but the woods were open enough that you don’t need one.
 Just stay to the right of the creek to avoid the thick growth.
 The lower part of the ascent is moderate but there is some downfall to contend with and it will get steeper the closer you get to the falls.
 Around the 3500 foot elevation there is Lower Cavern Falls.
 It is worth a look since you are passing right by it.
 You can see it right HERE.

 From Lower Cavern Falls swing away from the creek and scale the steep bank angling to the right to avoid the rocks and rhodos near the creek.
 The climb is going to get very steep during this last section and as it does you will see the high cliff that rims the area.
 It’s going to push you back toward the creek which is fine as long as you stay up on the side of the hill until you’re very close to the falls.
 The hike from the logging road to the base of the falls is just under 0.2 of a mile but you will pick up a lot of elevation in that short stretch.